Southborough has always had an impressive showing at the Boston Marathon, and this year is no exception.

 On Monday, April 20, nineteen Southborough residents will don a bib a run to run.
 Many will be raising funds for important causes in the process.

-Every runner has a story, and I promised to feature as many as I could.
+Every runner has a story, and from now until marathon day, I’ll feature as many as I can.

 [If you’re running the Boston Marathon and would like to have your story featured, drop me a line at email@example.com]

 Today’s feature focuses on Kristen Karis.
 Karis is raising funds for Massachusetts Eye and Ear Infirmary.

 It’s a deeply personal cause.
 Earlier this month, Karis suffered the loss of he father, Jonathan Karis, in whose honor she is running.